-- Table A5 is a breakdown of the capital programme in relation to capital expenditure by municipal vote (multiyear and single-year appropriations); capital expenditure by standard classification; and the funding sources necessary to fund the capital budget, including information on capital transfers from national and provincial departments. - 2.
-Unlike multi-year capital appropriations, single-year appropriations relate to expenditure that will be incurred in the specific budget year such as the procurement of vehicles and specialised tools and equipment.
+1. Table A5 is a breakdown of the capital programme in relation to capital expenditure by municipal vote (multiyear and single-year appropriations); capital expenditure by standard classification; and the funding sources

+- 2. Unlike multi-year capital appropriations, single-year appropriations relate to expenditure that will be incurred in the specific budget year such as the procurement of vehicles and specialised tools and equipment.
 The budget appropriations for the two outer years are indicative allocations based on the departmental business plans as informed by the IDP and will be reviewed on an annual basis to assess the relevance of the expenditure in relation to the strategic objectives and service delivery imperatives of the municipality.
 For purpose of funding assessment of the MTREF, these appropriations have been included but no commitments will be incurred against single-year appropriations for the two outer-years. - 3.
 The capital programme is funded from national grants and transfers, public contributions and donations, and internally generated funds from current year surpluses.
 For 2015-16, capital transfers totals R29 million and maintains at R30 million by 2016-17.
-Anglo American has committed R20 million to the upgrade of pump stations phase 3 this project is ongoing and will continue during the 201516 financial year.
+Kumba iron ore has committed R20 million to the upgrade of pump stations phase 2.
+Anglo American Platinum mine committed to finance the Thabazimbi upgrading g of pump station phase 3 during 201415 financial years amounting to R24 million, these projects are ongoing and will continue during the 201516 financial year.